-Example 1 - Exploitation rights and a guaranteed minimum in film sales
+Example 1 - Exploitation rights and services rendered

-A is a film producer that owns the production rights to produce a local film which is completed in 2014.
-A has exploitation rights that entitle A to receive 10% of the proceeds from film sales with a minimum of R100 000.
-The film generated R3 million of sales income.
+A agreed to play the leading role in a local film in return for exploitation rights which entitle A to 5% of the proceeds from film sales subject to a guaranteed minimum of R50 000.
+The film, which was started and completed in 2015, generated R3 million of sales income in 2016.